 There is great controversy regarding the effectiveness of invasive interventions for spinal pain.
 Epidural glucocorticoid injections have been used for pain control in patients with radiculopathy, spinal stenosis, and nonspecific low back pain despite inconsistent results as well as heterogeneous populations and interventions in randomized trials.
-Epidural injections are performed utilizing 3 approaches in the lumbar spine: caudal, interlaminar, and transforaminal.
+Epidural injections are performed utilizing three approaches in the lumbar spine: caudal, interlaminar, and transforaminal.
 Generally, candidates for epidural steroid injection are individuals who have acute radicular symptoms or neurogenic claudication unresponsive to traditional analgesics and rest, with significant impairment in activities of daily living.
 Epidural steroid injections have been used in the treatment of spinal stenosis for many years, and no validated long-term outcomes have been reported to substantiate their use.
-However, significant improvement in pain scores, have been reported at 3 months.
-A SNRB is primarily used to diagnose the specific source of nerve root pain.
+However, significant improvement in pain scores, have been reported in short-term outcomes up to three months after injection.2 A selective nerve root block (SNRB) is primarily used to diagnose the specific source of nerve root pain.
 In a SNRB, a local anesthetic is used.
-When used for therapeutic indications, a steroid is added and it is usually referred to as a selective transforaminal epidural steroid injection.
+When used for therapeutic indications, a steroid is added, and it is usually referred to as a selective transforaminal epidural steroid injection.

-Zhai et al conducted a meta-analysis to assess the effects of various surgical and nonsurgical modalities, including epidural injections, used to treat lumbar disc herniation (LDH) or radiculitis.2 A systematic literature search was conducted to identify RCTs which compared the effect of local anesthetic with or without steroids.
+A 2015 meta-analysis was conducted to assess the effects of various surgical and nonsurgical modalities, including epidural injections, used to treat lumbar disc herniation (LDH) or radiculitis.3 A systematic literature search was conducted to identify RCTs which compared the effect of local anesthetic with or without steroids.
 The outcomes included pain relief, functional improvement, opioid intake, and therapeutic procedural characteristics.
-The reviewers concluded that the meta-analysis confirms that epidural injections of local anesthetic with or without steroids have beneficial but similar effects in the treatment of patients with chronic low back and lower extremity pain.2 pa health & wellness
+The reviewers concluded that the meta-analysis confirms that epidural injections of local anesthetic with or without steroids have beneficial but similar effects in the treatment of patients with chronic low back and lower extremity pain.3

-Results of a 2 year follow-up of 3 randomized, double-blind, controlled trials, with a total of 360 patients with chronic persistent pain of disc herniation receiving either caudal, lumbar interlaminar or transforaminal epidural injections, showed similar efficacy of the 3 techniques with local anesthetic alone or local anesthetic with steroid.3 Interlaminar injections with steroids were superior to transforaminal at 12-months.3
+Results of a two-year follow-up of three randomized, double-blind, controlled trials, with a total of 360 patients with chronic persistent pain of disc herniation receiving either caudal, lumbar interlaminar or transforaminal epidural injections, showed similar efficacy of the three techniques with local anesthetic alone or local anesthetic with steroid.4 Interlaminar injections with steroids were superior to transforaminal at 12 months.4 from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
+Codes referenced in this clinical policy are for informational purposes only.
+Inclusion or exclusion of any codes does not guarantee coverage.
+Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.